 That is a cave with a road inside folks!
 It is one lane only, so you need to take turns to get through it.
 But these beautiful areas are all over the Red River Gorge area.

 The remainder of the spots on this list will be in the Red River Gorge area.
 We just didn’t have enough time to explore the rest of the Daniel Boone area and had to make our way back to the Blue Ridge Mountains the next day.
 So we figured we could get the most out of our day by just spending the last few hours we had (sunlight) to explore Red River Gorge.

 4) Enjoy cliff diving at Red River Gorge:

-When we saw it was safe, only then did we climb and jump.
-Well in all honesty, my friend jumped, I was too scared…
+When we saw it was safe, only then did we climb up the boulder and jump from it.

 5) Enjoy the beautiful overlooks of Red River Gorge: